QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s1.investigation/index.md

 Common activities:

-* 🧑‍💻 Learn more about the company <small>(roles, services...)</small>, the programming languages and software they use...
+* 🧑‍💻 Learn more about the company <small>(roles, services...)</small>, the technologies, programming languages and software they use...

 * 🐟 Find a potential attack vector